Covenant University: History and governance

-The process of founding Covenant University (CU) started in October 1999, one month after the dedication of Faith Tabernacle in Ota.
+The process of founding Covenant University (CU) started in October 1999, one month after the dedication of the Faith Tabernacle in Ota.
 The university is a product of the Liberation Commission and was established by the World Mission Agency and the Living Faith Church Worldwide.
 Covenant University opened on 21 October 2002 in Canaanland, Ota, with a Pentecostal Christian mission ethos.
 It was founded by David Oyedepo, the presiding Bishop of Living Faith Church Worldwide, who is chancellor of the university.

 Pastor Abraham Ojeme was appointed pro-chancellor of the university on 23 September 2013.

 Academic programmes and sports

-Covenant University academic programmes run in four colleges: the College of Management and Social Sciences (CBSS), the College of Leadership Development Studies (CLDS), the College of Engineering (COE) and the College of Science and Technology (CST).
+Covenant University academic programmes run in four colleges: the College of Management and Social Sciences (CMSS), the College of Leadership Development Studies (CLDS), the College of Engineering (COE) and the College of Science and Technology (CST).
 Covenant University runs postgraduate programmes in the entire curriculum listed above.
 The university owns a stadium facility with a swimming pool and lawn tennis, table tennis, basketball and volleyball courts.
 Covenant University is one of the affiliated universities of the Nigeria Private University Games Association.

+Partnership

+In early 2025, Covenant University became one of ten Nigerian tertiary institutions to benefit from a STEM-focused IT equipment donation initiative led by Interswitch in collaboration with Cisco.
+As part of the program, the university received routers, switches, and servers to support its Cisco Networking Academy.
+The equipment was intended to enhance hands-on learning in areas such as cybersecurity, networking, and programming, and to prepare students for industry certification programss.

 University Library (Centre for Learning Resources)

-Covenant University's Centre for Learning Resources, otherwise known as the university library, is situated between the female halls of residence, Dorcas hall and Esther hall areas of the campus, and directly opposite the university chapel.
+Covenant University's Centre for Learning Resources, otherwise known as the university library, is situated between the female halls of residence, Dorcas Hall and Esther Hall areas of the campus, and directly opposite the university chapel.
 The total floor area of the complex is 11,300 m^{2}.
 The library complex is an edifice with three floors, reputed to be one of the largest in Africa.
 It is designed as a glass structure.
 It is located amidst the college buildings, the university chapel and the halls of residence.
 It can accommodate up to 3000 readers and about 500 research staff and postgraduate students.

 Open access publishing

-In January 2011 Covenant University adopted a policy that mandated all referred publications in journals, conferences and books to be deposited in the university open access repository.
+In January 2011, Covenant University adopted a policy that mandated all referred publications in journals, conferences and books to be deposited in the university open access repository.
 This applied to faculty and postgraduate students alike.